suvayu/suvayu/blog/2025-02-15-duckdb-julia-windows.md

 fi
 ```

+The script builds DuckDB, and checks whether the generated DLL file
+export the C-API symbols correctly.
+It also handles a few corner
-Note that the build command uses the following toolchain file (thanks
+cases of build failures.
+Note that the build command uses the
-to this
+following toolchain file (thanks to this
 [gist](https://gist.github.com/peterspackman/8cf73f7f12ba270aa8192d6911972fe8/)).

 ```cmake